-2006 2005
+2008 2007

-Audit Fees(1) \$ 1,196,000 \$ 1,078,000
+Audit Fees(1) \$1,034,000 \$ 994,000

-Audit-Related Fees(2) 90,000
+Audit-Related Fees

-Tax Fees(3) 8,000 172,000
+Tax Fees(2) 20,000 21,000

 All Other Fees

-Total 5 \$ 1,204,000 \$ 1,340,000
+Total \$1,054,000 \$1,015,000

-- (1) Audit fees represent fees for professional services provided in connection with the audit of our internal control over financial reporting, audit of our financial statements and review of our quarterly financial statements and audit services provided in connection with other statutory or regulatory filings. - (2) Audit-related fees relate to employee benefit plan audits. - (3) Consists of tax return preparation or review fees. - 2005 fees stated in the table include only those fees paid to Grant Thornton.
-During 2005, the Company also paid \$68,500 in audit and other fees to Ernst & Young, LLP.
+- (1) Audit fees represent fees for professional services provided in connection with the audit of our internal control over financial reporting, audit of our financial statements and review of our quarterly financial statements and audit services provided in connection with other statutory or regulatory filings. - (2) Consists of tax return preparation or review fees.

-Pre-approval
+Pre-approval of Services

 All of the services described above were pre-approved by the Company's Audit Committee.
 The Audit Committee has determined that the payments made to its independent public accountants for these services are compatible with maintaining such auditors' independence.
-All of the hours expended on the principal accountant's engagement to audit the financial statements of the Company for the years 2006 and 2005 were attributable to work performed by full-time, permanent employees of the principal accountant.
+All of the hours expended on the principal accountant's engagement to audit the financial statements of the Company for the years 2008 and 2007 were attributable to work performed by full-time, permanent employees of the principal accountant.
 The Committee has no pre-approval policies or procedures other than as set forth below.